alexander-mathieu/crowdhound_be/README.md

 #### users

-Returns an array of all users with requested attributes.
+Returns an array of all UserType objects with requested attributes.

 Example request body:
 ```